 - Mr. Skarlatos has represented many individuals accused of money laundering and Bank Secrecy Act violations.

-- Mr. Skarlatos represents several whistleblowers who have reported to the IRS Whistleblower Office billions of dollars in of unpaid income taxes.
+- Mr. Skarlatos represents several whistleblowers who have reported to the IRS Whistleblower Office many billions of dollars in of unpaid income taxes.

-- Mr. Skarlatos represents a well-known businessman in a Tax Court case in which the IRS is claiming more than $130 million in taxes and penalties relating to alleged personal benefits from related-party transactions.
+- Mr. Skarlatos represented a well-known businessman in a Tax Court case in which the IRS is claiming more than $130 million in taxes and penalties relating to alleged personal benefits from related-party transactions.

 Mr. Skarlatos created and co-chairs the annual New York University Tax Controversy Forum.
 He also is co-chair of the Compliance Practice and Procedure Committee of the New York State Bar Association Tax Section and he is a former chair of the Civil and Criminal Tax Penalties Committee of the American Bar Association, the Personal Income Tax Committee of the New York City Bar Association and the Tax Committee of the New York County Lawyer’s Association.
 Mr. Skarlatos is on the board of directors of the annual New York University Graduate Tax Institute, where he chairs a program on Ethics in Tax Practice, and he has been nominated to serve on several bar association task forces, including the New York State Bar Association task force on Attorney Client Privilege and the American Bar Association task forces on Tax Shelters, Circular 230, and Ethics 2000.